YarinGaida/Florence-2-Robustness-Analysis/README.md

 6. Robustness visualization
 7. Qualitative failure-case analysis

-**Execution Environments:**
-The notebook can be executed using either:
-- **Google Colab:** Ensure a GPU runtime is enabled.
-Select a Python 3.12 runtime before running the notebook.
+## Google Colab
+1. Open Florence2_Robustness_Analysis.ipynb in Google Colab.
+2. Select a GPU runtime.
+3. Run the notebook cells sequentially from top to bottom.
+4. The required Python dependencies are installed in the first code cell.
+5. The notebook downloads the Florence-2 model and COCO validation data automatically.

+## Local Environment
-- **Local Environment:** Jupyter Notebook / VS Code with a CUDA-enabled GPU.
+The notebook is intended to be executed using Jupyter Notebook or VS Code with a CUDA-enabled GPU and the dependencies strictly matched to those listed in requirements.txt.

 ## 📁 Project Structure